 HELP!
-I just received a Florida Writ of Possession do I have to leave my home immediately?
-Many Tenants will receive a Florida Writ of Possession from the Sheriffs office during the final stages of a Florida Eviction.
-The Florida Writ of Possession states that you have twenty-four (24) hours to vacate the premises.
-While it is true that the Sheriff will return, realistically it is usually between forty-eight to seventy-two hours if the Tenant is located in Broward County due to the backlog.
-Also you will not be removed on the weekend.
-The process in Palm Beach County is usually a bit quicker.
+I just received a Florida Writ of Possession.
+Do I have to leave my home immediately?
+Many Tenants will receive a Writ from the Sheriffs office during the final stages of an Florida Eviction.
+This states that you have twenty-four (24) hours to vacate the premises.
+While it is true that the Sheriff will return, it is usually between forty-eight to seventy-two hours if the Tenant is located in Broward County due to the backlog.
+The process in Palm Beach County is usually quicker.
 This process is further outlined in Florida Statutes, 83.62.

 If you have received a Florida Writ of Possession from the Sheriff and need additional time to vacate the property, contact the experienced Florida Eviction Attorneys of 954 Eviction Attorneys, PLLC @ 954.323.2529.
 When you need Florida Writ of Possession help, remember 954 Eviction Attorneys has experience defending all stages of the Florida Eviction Process and can counsel you with the legal assistance necessary.